 Things to pack for a trip in your cooler

 This is a general list.
 Feel free to adjust to what fits your family.
 I often pack items in sealable Ziploc bags to make transport easier.
 Also, if you have any uncooked foods make sure they are well sealed and placed in separate bags on the bottom of the cooler.
 It helps if these are frozen until you get to your destination.
 It will prevent juices from seeping out, plus they will act as ice blocks.
-You can also freeze some of your deli meat for later on your trip.
+You can also freeze some of your deli meat to use later on your trip.
 We did this on our 11 day trip to New Orleans.

 - breakfast items- yogurts, string cheese, fruits, individual cereal boxes (get ones that taste good dry)

-- lunch items- sandwich meats, mayo, mustard, tomato, lettuce, premade salads, sliced cheese, jelly (pbj), raw veggies and dip.
+- lunch items- sandwich meats, mayo, mustard, tomato, lettuce, pre-made salads, sliced cheese, jelly (pbj), raw veggies and dip.

 - grilling foods- burgers, hotdogs, relish, ketchup

 - several cold beverages- you can also freeze water bottles to use as ice packs.

 You can restock your cooler with beverages from your trunk as needed.
 When you get to your lodging for the night refrigerate or freeze what is left in your cooler and repack the cooler again the next day before heading out.

 Road trip items to pack in your trunk organizer

 How long you will be gone and what you will be doing will determine how you pack your trunk organizer.
 We like to prepare our own food part of the time, so I usually have a bunch of paper goods.